svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

-We can specify the increment amount for a range by telling the compiler what the second elment of the sequence will be:
+We can specify the increment amount for a range by telling the compiler what the second element of the sequence will be:

 ```Haskell
 > [1,3..11]